MichaelWaruiru/bot-bidder/README.md

-# bot-bidder - Automated Bidding System
+# Bot-Bidder - Automated Bidding System
 ## Overview
 Bot bidder is an automated bidding system that allow users to select work types and set bidding preferences.
 The system then places bids automatically on platforms like Edusson and Writers Bay based on the user's selections.
 The bot is triggered automatically when the user sets their preferences and has an active subscription.